Dawn of the Deaf Short Film

 The father and daughter storyline in Dawn of the Dead was the most surprising of the three.
 The unease and the look in the girl’s eyes I thought were from being deaf.
 I thought the girl was melancholy about not being able to communicate like her parents, who could both speak.
 The fact that the clever dialogue (written by Savage and Jed Shepherd) could be taken two ways speaks to how well Dawn of the Dead was written.

 The new love storyline had an authentic feel to it.
 Like the father / daughter storyline, it initially presented as something else.
-I thought the two girls were talking about being deaf in hearing world.
+I thought the two girls were talking about being deaf in a hearing world.
 I had no idea what was really going on between the two of them until the final act of the film.

 “Our aim was to create a genre film that would connect Deaf and hearing audiences in an engaging, thrilling way.
 Rather than retread the same narratives usually seen when dealing with disability, we wanted to create a tense story in which the characters’ ‘disability’ becomes their ultimate advantage over the hearing population.”